bhavdeepcheema/secure_coding_final_project/README.md

 ## interest_update.py
 This file automates and contains the interest rate calculations and updates for the bank account based on user-defined criteria.
 It permits for personalization of interest rates by account type and tracks the changes for auditing.

+## I have created this new repo for the secure coding and testing final project and have added jasleen kaur as a collabortor and for her to give peer review.